Nature711/nature711.github.io/content/Calendar/To-dos.md

 > hopefully to finish by the end of November, but I have more urgent & important stuff to deal with which may cause some delay xD

+---
+### Technical content

+- [ ] monitor the monitoring system itself
+- prom deployed with 3 replicas
+- probe itself -- with metrics
+- can add to [[Observability & Monitoring]] -- best practices
+	- answering the qn -- how do u ensure the monitoring system itself is reliable & available?